Yui-Iida/CodingChallengeBikEEE/README.md

 node index.js
 ```

-and open http://localhost:8000/ in your blowser.
+and open http://localhost:8000/ in your browser.

 ## Technology used